 One guy getting beat down by 2, 3, or 8 other guys?
 People using trash cans, steel chairs, and sledgehammers on each other?
 All part of the show.
 Someone's bleeding profusely ("the crimson mask")?
 Probably part of the show, unless it's WWE, then it's an accident.

 Averted whenever a referee makes a certain signal indicating to medical personnel and other officials that an injury suffered in the match is legit and not part of the act.
 Often, when fans see wrestlers behaving in certain ways — such as the opposing wrestler seeming upset when the opponent he just trash-talked in an interview a few minutes earlier is in real pain or has stopped moving for real — they'll realize that what's going on in the ring is real.
 If the incident happens during a live televised event, the announcers will emphasize clearly that the incident was not part of the night's planned events; such happened when Owen Hart was fatally injured during a live pay-per-view event (after a failed stunt) and when Jerry Lawler suffered a heart attack while doing play-by-play commentary on live television.

 One possible explanation for Buddy Rogers' health playing into his losing the WWWF World Championship to Bruno Sammartino in a May 1963 match that famously lasted 48 seconds.
 The story has always been that Rogers suffered a mild heart attack not long before his scheduled match with Sammartino.
 Sammartino, in latter-day interviews, claimed that Rogers was in excellent health and that he was simply unwilling to cooperate with promoters who had booked Sammartino to win the match.
-The lack of existing records from that time, plus the strict maintenance of kayfabe from that time and the fact that many of the other key players including Rogers are deceased (Rogers died in 1992) or in poor health, has made unclear whether Rogers' health was all show or if he legitimately had suffered a heart attack.
+The lack of existing records from that time, plus the strict maintenance of kayfabe from that era and the fact that many of the other key players including Rogers are either deceased (Rogers died in 1992) or in poor health, has made unclear whether Rogers' health was all show or if he legitimately had suffered a heart attack.